ahmedrafatcse/run-ledger/README.md

+Here’s the updated README with the troubleshooting note added right after the installation instructions.
+The primary command remains `runledger`, but users who hit the Windows PATH issue now have a clear fallback.

+---

 # RunLedger

 **A zero-instrumentation experiment registry.** Point RunLedger at a folder of JSON experiment files and search, filter, aggregate, diff, and export the results; no SDK, no code changes, no cloud.